hienpd/momentum/README.md

 ## About This App

-Built with React, Express, PostgreSQL, Chart.js, ProgressBar.js, and the Forismatic API.
+Built with React, Express, PostgreSQL, Chart.js, ProgressBar.js, Material-UI, and the Forismatic API.